acmattson3/handwriting-data/README.md

   * The hard part about my program is creating some easy way for users to search for data; a GUI, like seen with Compass, is best for searching for and downloading data.

 **I highly recommend that anyone accessing my data use the MongoDB Compass interface for searching for and downloading data, and my program for uploading data.**

+The public, download-only, account for this data on the database is:
+Username: public
+Password: GimmeWritingData